cedricg-mirror/reflexions/APT/APT29/SOLARFLARE/4e8f24fb50a08c12636f3d50c94772f355d5229e58110cccb3b4835cb2371aec/README.md

 0033:004640fa ret
 ```

-This design hinder manual analysis but also create a single point of 'weakness' where it becomes possible to hook and supervise / modify most of the activity of the malware.
+This design hinders manual analysis but also create a single point of 'weakness' where it becomes possible to hook and supervise / modify most of the malware's activity.

 ----